hove-io/navitia/CONTRIBUTING.md

 The data_version stored into [source/type/data.cpp](source/type/data.cpp) is used to know if a given `nav` file is readable using a given kraken (both contain their version).

-So this number **must** be incremented when data serialization changes.
-In case multiple changes occur between 2 releases, only one increment is enough.
+So this number **must** be incremented when data serialization changes.<br>In case multiple changes occur between 2 releases, only one increment is enough.

-This number is also used to tag major versions of Navitia.
-Major version is tracked externally to know if nav-files must be regenerated.
-So please update this `data_version` to indicate a need for re-binarization.
+This number is also used to tag major versions of Navitia.<br>Major version is tracked externally to know if nav-files must be regenerated.<br>So please update this `data_version` to indicate a need for re-binarization.

 ## Tools